wayfareio/wayfare.io/_posts/2015-07-15-reading-the-great-indicator.markdown

 ####School Supply Drive

-From now until August 28th, we are accepting donations at Wayfare that will be contributed to the Community Resource Drive hosted by [Trellis](http://www.wearetrellis.com) on August 29, from 9am-2pm.
-While you are shopping for school supplies, it would be fantastic if you'd consider purchasing a few extra items for kids who aren't able to do so and dropping them by [Wayfare](http://www.wayfare.io) or attending the event on August 29th.
+From now until August 28th, we are accepting donations at FLDWRK that will be contributed to the Community Resource Drive hosted by [Trellis](http://www.wearetrellis.com) on August 29, from 9am-2pm.
+While you are shopping for school supplies, it would be fantastic if you'd consider purchasing a few extra items for kids who aren't able to do so and dropping them by [FLDWRK](http://www.fldwrk.io) or attending the event on August 29th.

 Sources: